 Such as an apprenticeship or school leaver employment.
 All BSF students are given a login for "Unifrog" (a destinations platform to support their aspirations) as well as access to "Pathway CTM" (a bespoke careers platform featuring mentoring and other support) and our careers' advisor.
 Careers, Education, Information, Advice & Guidance (CEIAG) is delivered through tutor time, assemblies, PSHE lessons as well as trips, events and visits.
 BSF Students with an APS of 7 or above are targeted to apply to Oxbridge /MDV and to receive tailored support (including with research, applications, references), from internal staff and external agencies.
-We also over the Duke Of Edinburgh as well as a range of clubs and societies, such as chess, debating, sports and even miniature painting club!
+We also offer the Duke of Edinburgh Award and Core Physical Education as well as a range of clubs and societies, such as chess, debating, programming, sports and even a miniature painting club!